 The Detroit Connection Matters

 Windsor and Detroit have always moved together economically, even though they’re in different countries.
 When Detroit struggled, Windsor felt it too.
 Now that Detroit is experiencing serious revitalization with cranes throughout the city and major community improvements, Windsor is following suit.
+For Windsor investors looking across the border, our cross-border investing guide covers the complete playbook.

 The U.S. real estate market is booming, and Canada tends to follow that pattern.
 For Windsor, being right across the border from a city on the rise means good things ahead.